CodingNomads/mentor-docs/docs/05_tools.md

 Once you've started working with a student, we will set up a **Project** with your **student's name** and invite you as a _Freelancer_.
 From then on, you'll track the time you spend mentoring this student in their dedicated project.
 If you are working with multiple students, make sure to record your time for each student in the correct project.

-To minimize your effort, you can limit your tracking entries to the following keywords:
+To minimize your effort, when logging time to a student project, you can limit your tracking entries to the following keywords:

 1. call
 2. forum